 “Even the practice facilities furnished at Cardiff were unsatisfactory,” he introduced.

-“Instead of 3 nets, they gave us best two, and the resort we were put up at Bristol did now not have a swimming pool, which may be very critical for each group – for the fast bowlers, especially, to loosen up their muscle tissues after practice.
+“Instead of 3 nets, they gave us the best two, and the resort we were put up at, Bristol, did not have a swimming pool, which may be very critical for each group, for the fast bowlers, especially, to loosen up their muscles after practice.

-“The inns that Pakistan and Bangladesh have been placed up at Bristol had swimming pools.”
+“The inns that Pakistan and Bangladesh have been placed in at Bristol had swimming pools.”

-The ICC confirmed they obtained the criticism; however, they disregarded allegations about pitch and unfair remedy.
+The ICC confirmed they obtained the criticism; however, they disregarded allegations about the pitch and unfair remedy.

-“We hire an unbiased pitch advisor to paintings with the host curators in any respect ICC activities, and the ICC Men’s Cricket World Cup 2019 is no special,” the governing frame said in a statement.
+“We hire an unbiased pitch advisor to work with the host curators at all ICC events, and the ICC Men’s Cricket World Cup 2019 is no special,” the governing body said in a statement.

 “We are satisfied with the wickets which have been produced throughout the event so far in English conditions.

-“At the coronary heart of our making plans is the philosophy that all ten groups are treated equally to allow them to have the excellent feasible training for the event,” it added.
+“At the coronary heart of our planning is the philosophy that all ten groups are treated equally to allow them to have the best possible training for the event,” it added.

-“As part of the four-yr planning system to deliver this occasion, we have liaised with all groups to ensure they’re satisfied with their installation and are to be had to paintings with them have to any issues arise which have no longer been formerly anticipated.”
+“As part of the four-year planning system to deliver this occasion, we have liaised with all groups to ensure they’re satisfied with their installation and are to be had to paintings with them in case any issues arise that have no longer been previously anticipated.”